 Are maintenance costs mandatory?

-No, but a maintenance contract is strongly recommended for long-term reliability.
+No, but a maintenance contract is highly recommended for long-term reliability.

 Is a permit required for placement?

-Often not for temporary use, but usually for permanent placement.
+Often not for temporary use, usually yes for permanent installation.

 How long does it take to place a battery container?